 Offer to relieve your child and his/her partner of some of their day-to-day responsibilities such as shopping, driving other children to after school activities, and household chores.
 Time to themselves may be the best gift you can give them.
 Be sure to ask before you do anything.

-- Give your child the time he/she needs to grieve for the lost baby.
+Give your child the time he/she needs to grieve for the lost baby.
 It may take months or years before your daughter or son regains a sense of normalcy.
 Although you may feel that your child should be "over" the baby's death and moving on, it is not helpful to communicate these messages- directly or indirectly.

 The baby who has died will always remain a member of your family.
 To help your child realize that you know this, mention the baby often in the months and years to come and let your child know that the grandchild you did not get to know is loved very much and holds a special place in your heart.

 The book "For Bereaved Grandparents" by Margaret Gerner addresses the grief that grandparents feel when their children have a child die.
 It provides ideas of how grandparents can support their own grief, as well of that of their child.
 Click here to purchase the book on Amazon.

 For additional resources, visit The Compassionate Friends website.